Peninsular War: Campaign in the eastern Atlantic region

 In August 1813, British headquarters still had misgivings about the eastern powers moving into France.
 Austria had now joined the Allies, but the Allied armies had suffered a significant defeat at the Battle of Dresden.
 They had recovered somewhat, but the situation was still precarious.
 Wellington's brother-in-law Edward Pakenham wrote, "I should think that much must depend upon proceedings in the north: I begin to apprehend ... that Boney may avail himself of the jealousy of the Allies to the material injury of the cause."
-But the defeat or defection of Austria, Russia and Prussia was not the only danger.
+But the defeat or defection of Austria, Russia, and Prussia was not the only danger.
 It was also uncertain that Wellington could continue to count on Spanish support.

 The summer of 1813 in the Basque provinces and Navarre was a wet one, with the army drenched by incessant rain, and the decision to strip the men of their greatcoats was looking unwise.
 Sickness was widespread—at one point a third of Wellington's British troops were hors de combat—and fears about the army's discipline and general reliability grew.
 By 9 July, Wellington reported that 12,500 men were absent without leave, while plundering was rife.
-Major General Sir Frederick Robinson wrote, "We paint the conduct of the French in this country in very ... harsh colours, but be assured we injure the people much more than they do ...
-Wherever we move devastation marks our steps".
+Major General Frederick Robinson wrote, "We paint the conduct of the French in this country in very ... harsh colours, but be assured we injure the people much more than they do ...
+Wherever we move devastation marks our steps."
 With the army poised on the borders of France, desertion had become a problem.
 The Chasseurs Britanniques—recruited mainly from French deserters—lost 150 men in a single night.
 Wellington wrote, "The desertion is terrible, and is unaccountable among the British troops.
 I am not astonished that the foreigners should go ... but, unless they entice away the British soldiers, there is no accounting for their going away in such numbers as they do."

-Spain's "ragged and ill-fed soldiers" were also suffering with the onset of winter, the fear that they would likely "fall on the populace with the utmost savagery" in revenge attacks and looting was a growing concern to Wellington as the Allied forces pushed to the French border.
+Spain's "ragged and ill-fed soldiers" were also suffering with the onset of winter.
+The fear that they would likely "fall on the populace with the utmost savagery" in revenge attacks and looting was a growing concern to Wellington as the Allied forces pushed to the French border.